cfunch29/SBA2JavaScript/README.md

 # SBA2 - JavaScript Fundamentals
 ## Goal
-- Create a function named getLearnerData() that accepts these values as parameters, in the order listed: (CourseInfo, AssignmentGroup, [LearnerSubmission]), and returns the formatted result, which should be an array of objects as described above.
+- Create a function named getLearnerData() that accepts these values as parameters, in the order listed: (course, ag, submissions), and returns the formatted result, which should be an array of objects as described above.

 - Your goal is to analyze and transform this data such that the output of your program is an array of objects, each containing the following information in the following format:
     - "id": number.